project-ida/two-state-quantum-systems/src/07-many-two-state-systems.md

 # 7 - Many two state systems

-**INTRODUCTION OF TERMINOLOGY: TLS (Two level system) used interchangeably with of TSS (Two state system)**
+Last time, we did a bit of a deep dive into excitation transfer between 2 TLS and discovered that, for realistic systems, it's likely to be such a slow process that we might never see it.

-Last time, we added just one extra TLS and we got some surprising new physics - non-radiative excitation transfer.
-Excitations can move from one TLS to another without the emission and absorption processes that one would normally consider essential.
+What happens when we continue to add more TLS though?
+Are we stuck with the same slowness or  is there more physics waiting to be found?
+(I think you know the answer already 😉)

-As you might imagine, there's more physics waiting to be found as we continue adding more TLS.
-We'll see the first hints of accelerated quantum processes in this notebook as we explore not only the number of TLS but the relationship between them.
+In this notebook we'll we explore not only the number of TLS but the relationship between them to see whether a kind of quantum acceleration is possible.

 ```python
 # Libraries and helper functions